CAJan93/docker_cheat_sheet/golang/golang.md

 - Use `go test -trace trace.out` to record execution traces
 - Use `go test -(type)profile {file.out}` for the types `block`, `cover`, `cpu`, `mem` and `mutex` for different types of benchmarks
   - Analyze with go pprof tool

+# 10. Packaging

+## 10.1.
+What types of packages are there?

+- **Types**:
+  - **Library package**: Consume by other package
+    - Name of package has to match the dir in which it is in
+    - Contains related features
+  - **Main package**: Application entry point (`main` function)
+    - Can be in any dir
+    - Contains app setup and init

+## 10.2.
+Which source files does a package use?

+- A package uses the source files in that dir (not parent or child dirs)

+## 10.3.
+Naming

+### 10.3.1.
+How to name packages?

+- Naming has to be lower case (just like the dir they are ins)
+- No underscores
+- Use nouns not verbs

+### 10.3.2.
+How to name the content of a package?

+- **Avoid duplicates**.
+E.g. in the package `json`, you can use the function `decode` instead of `jsonDecode`.
+It will be called via `json.decode` anyways
+- **Simplify function names**.
+E.g. use `time.New` instead of `time.NewTime`

+## 10.4.
+How is a package consumed?

+- 1: Check for **imports of imports**
+- 2: Set **variables** to init values
+  - Init values are values set in the global scope
+- 3: Call `init()` function
+  - In each source file, the init function will be called
+  - If there are **multiple** `init` functions in the same source file, they will all be called in undefined order.
+Exception: Any `init` function located in the `main` package will be called after the non-main package init functions
+  - You cannot call an `init` function from code

+## 10.5.
+Member visibility

+- **Public scope**: Symbols with an upper case are public and accessible outside the package
+- **Internal package**: Parent package can use it, package itself can access it, but it is not public/Can not be consumed by outsiders
+  - Purpose: Keep packages clean.
+Main packages do their thing.
+They share common functionalities via internal package, without exposing those functionalities
+  - Internal packages are defined using import path `some/path/internal/some/package`
+  - The folder has to be called `internal`
+  - Above package can be accessed from direct parent and its children.
+Direct parent is `path`
+- **Package scope**: Anything lower case will accessible in the package itself but not outside the package

+## 10.6.
+How to document a package?

+- Comments are written before the `package` keywords
+- If you are have a long comment use a `doc.go` file, which contains only comments and the `package` at the end of it
+- Document the **public members** of your package
+  - Use complete sentences
+  - Start with the symbol that you are describing
+  - Write a short first sentence as a summary

+## 10.7.
+How to design packages?

+- A package should be focused on one problem
+- Think about the consumer of that package and how they use the public API
+  - Provide a consistent API
+  - Minimize the external API
+    - E.g. take one config object from external consumer.
+Depending on config, call different implementations internally
+    - Or return an interface type, to abstract away changes from consumer
+  - Prefer error over panic
+- Maximize reusability
+  - Reduce number of dependencies.
+The more dependencies the more breaking changes you may have to do
+  - Minimize scope.
+A package should do one thing and one thing well

+## 10.8.
+Importing packages

+- When importing a package with a compound path, you only use the last dir when referring to the package.
+E.g. `net/http` and `http.ListenAndServe`

+## 10.9.
+Alternative import methods

+- **Aliases**: If you have two import suffices twice, you can use an alias
+  - E.g. `import someAlias "some/package"`
+- **Import for side effects**: Aliasing with ignore
+  - E.g. `import _ "some/package"`
+  - Calls `init` functions of package
+  - Often used with db drivers, which have to init themselves
+- **Relative imports**: Import a package relative to your current one
+  - Not valid in workspaces or modules.
+Only good for prototyping
+  - Quite rare

+## 10.10.
+How do vendor directories work?

+- **Purpose**: For managing multiple versions of same lib
+- Apply to workspace ony
+- Outdated.
+Currently go uses **modules**
+- If there are **conflicting versions**, the first version wins
+- Use folder `vendor` and put dependencies in it
+- You can still change the dependencies in the `vendor` directory